KetherineWang/startup/notes.md

 I learned git add ., git commit -m, git push, git fetch, git status, git pull, and how to resolve merge conflicts.

 # Amazon Web Services - Route 53
-- Use a domain name to represent your web application to make it easy to remember and secure.
+- Use a domain name to represent the web application to make it easy to remember and secure.
 - A domain name can be used to create DNS records that will map domain names to IP address (A records) or other domain names (CNAME records).
 - DNS Records
     - Root Domain DNS Record = yourdomain
     - Subdomain DNS Record = *.yourdomain
-        - "*" represents wildcard.
+        - `*` represents wildcard.
     - Both root domain DNS record and subdomain DNS record have a record type, A.
 - Other Records Types
     - The name server (NS) record contains the names of the authoritative name servers that authorize the user to place DNS records in the DNS server.